 |Elementary Shelf (5 – 13 years)||32 – 40 inches||81 – 101 cm|

-This is for children up to the age of up to 12 months; the shelves should be low on the ground, stable, and heavy enough for babies to pull themselves up.
+This is for children up to the age of up to 12 months; the shelves should be low on the ground, with flat shelves, stable, and heavy enough for babies to pull themselves up.
 You only need a top and bottom shelf (no middle shelf is needed).
 Keep it simple for the baby to use and get access to.

 This is for children from the age of 12 months up to the age of 5 years.
 Your toddler will need a bottom, middle, and top shelf deep enough to store their books, but not so deep that it hides the covers of the books.